 Jim Phelan: So, yeah, what are some of your thoughts there?

 Eyal Segal: So, considering the effect of open endedness, besides the structure of the story told by the Jew from Kamenka, we should note what happens indeed on the other level, the one that takes place on the train, because, first of all, the direct reason for cutting off the story is that the narrator has to get off the train.
-Now, one could d say this is merely what the Russian formalists would call a realistic motivation for what is ultimately the author's aesthetic design.
+Now, one could say this is merely what the Russian formalists would call a realistic motivation for what is ultimately the author's aesthetic design.
 I mean, it might be an accident that the Jew from Kamenka has to get off exactly this point, but it's clearly not an accident on the authorial level.

-I mean, we assume [00:42:00] that Sholem Aleichem wanted to cut off the story at exactly this point. point.
+I mean, we assume [00:42:00] that Sholem Aleichem wanted to cut off the story at exactly this point.
 For him, it's not an accident.
 But when we start thinking on the level of what happens on the train, that of the frame or the dramatized storytelling situation, we can see there's a lot more than that going on, indeed.
 First of all, there's the significant reaction of the audience in the train expressing their frustration about the lack of an ending.
 One might say that they function as surrogates for the reader, dramatizing our frustration.

 Jim Phelan: Right.
 Yeah.